KonsortSWD Coordination

 Background

 In order to provide user-friendly data infrastructures and related services to a broad scientific community, KonsortSWD draws on existing expertise in data management and the provision of datasets for research purposes.
 In particular, it builds on the network of research data centers (RDCs) accredited by the German Data Forum (RatSWD).
-These constitute the Committee for Data Access (FDI Committee), whose coordination is located at LIfBi in Task Area 2 of the KonsortSWD project.
-The individual subprojects of Task Area 2 and the FDI Committee are closely linked and jointly shape the further development of the research data infrastructure in the social, behavioral, educational, and economic sciences.
+These constitute the Committee for Data Access (FDI Committee), whose coordination is located at LIfBi in as part of the KonsortSWD project.
+The individual subprojects and the FDI Committee are closely linked and jointly shape the further development of the research data infrastructure in the social, behavioral, educational, and economic sciences.
 Within the NFDI, the FDI Committee is leading the way as an established body for enforcing FAIR principles.

 Project profile